monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 * *amount_of_blocks* - unsigned int; number of blocks to be generated.
 * *wallet_address* - string; address to receive the coinbase reward.
 * *prev_block* - string;
-* *starting_nonce* - unsigned int; Increased by miner untill it finds a matching result that solves a block.
+* *starting_nonce* - unsigned int; Increased by miner until it finds a matching result that solves a block.

 Outputs:
 * *blocks* - list of string;